Minjk121/minjk121.github.io/about/index.md

 ## Hello

-I am a junior studying electrical and comptuer engineering at [Cornell University](https://www.cornell.edu/).
-I transferred from the [Cooper Union for the Advancement of Science and Art](https://cooper.edu/welcome) located in New York City in 2020.
+I am a senior studying electrical and comptuer engineering at [Cornell University](https://www.cornell.edu/).
 I will document projects/researches on here as I work on.
 Thank you for reading!

 ## Contact